TuckerTucker/tkr-news-gather/AUTHENTICATION.md

-# TKR News Gatherer - Authentication System
+# TKR News Gather - Authentication System

 This document describes the Supabase-based authentication system implemented to address security vulnerabilities identified in the security audit.